 CMT’s Board of Directors is comprised of respected, seasoned advisors with a wealth of experience.
 They represent key areas of expertise such as health, finance and media production.

 CMT is governed by its Board of Directors comprising of:

-Lucilla Blankenberg is currently co-director of Community Media Trust, having joined the organisation in 2000 as a transcriber.
-She has occupied many roles within the business and played an integral role in building CMT.
+Lucilla Blankenberg is currently Co-Director of Community Media Trust, having joined the organisation in 2000 as a transcriber.
+She has occupied many roles within the company and played an integral role in building CMT.
 After completing a Bachelor of Arts in Communication from the University of South Africa, Lucilla embraced her enduring passion for storytelling through film and has since completed a Sithengi masterclass in directing, as well as a course in production with Binger Filmlab.

 Nisha Naidoo (Chairperson)